nus-cs2103-AY2425S1/ip/docs/README.md

 ```

 ## Marking task as done
-Now, if you type `list`, you should see see all the tasks you've added.
+Now, if you type `list`, you should see all the tasks you've added.
 If you want to mark a task as done, simply type `mark (index)`.
 Example: `mark 2`
 You should see the [T][X] (name of task)